 • networking: 0%

-• job ads: we don’t have enough data to calculate it
+• job ads: not enough data to calculate it